nfp0/Boligmappa-challenge/README.md

 Some areas can still be improved, specially in the way JSON data is fetched from the API, which I can explain further, if desired.

+I have also implemented a few example Unit Tests on the Boligmappa-challenge.Tests project.

 ## Application requirements
 The only requirement for building and running this application are the .NET 7.0 SDK and a PostgreSQL instance.